 Why Do You Need a Baby Monitor?
+We Shared 7 Things

 Many prospective parents think that waiting for a baby to cry is enough to monitor the child.
 After all, the child cries every time they want or need something.
 In reality, it isn’t always enough.
 But why do you need a baby monitor?

-Reason 1: You can’t hear the times your child needs you most.
+01. You can’t hear the times your child needs you most.

 Parents are trained to listen for a cry.
 You can’t hear whimpering or choking sounds from the other side of the house.
 A baby monitor allows you to hear your child trying to cry though they’re too stuffed up or nearly suffocated to be heard otherwise.